 - What does ownership cost over a lifetime—not just the first year?

-Leonberger First-Year Costs (Purchase, Vet Care, Setup)
+Leonberger First-Year Cost: How Much You’ll Spend (Price, Vet Care, Setup)

 To make this easy to understand, think of first-year costs in three main parts: